-Once you've created a Terraform Cloud account and created or joined an organization, you can start managing version-controlled infrastructure with Terraform Cloud.
+Once you have created a Terraform Cloud account and created or joined an organization, you can start managing version-controlled infrastructure with Terraform Cloud.

 In this tutorial, you will create a version control system (VCS) driven Terraform Cloud workspace by connecting a sample repository to Terraform Cloud.
 This Terraform Cloud workspace will provision an AWS EC2 instance.

 While Terraform can provision resources on many different providers and connect with several popular version control systems (VCSs), this tutorial requires:

 »Fork a Github repository

 Visit this example GitHub repository, which contains the Terraform configuration for your DynamoDB table.

 Click the Fork button at the top right of the page to copy the repository to your GitHub account.